Pseudomoaner/Alkahest/README.md

 ![Initialised GUI](https://raw.githubusercontent.com/Pseudomoaner/Alkahest/master/Graphics/HalfDoneGUI.PNG)

 Alkahest uses the tensor method to estimate the local orientation of the image at each location.
-For more details, see [here](https://doi.org/10.1007/978-3-319-28549-8_3).
+For more details, see [this book](https://doi.org/10.1007/978-3-319-28549-8_3).

 ### Parameter selection